-A account receivable that has previously been written off may subsequently be recovered in full or in part.
+An account receivable that has previously been written off may subsequently be recovered in full or in part.
 It is known as recovery of uncollectible accounts or recovery of bad debts.
-This article briefly explains the accounting treatment when a previously written off account is recovered and the cash is received from the related receivable.
+This article briefly explains the accounting treatment when a previously written off account is recovered and the cash is received from him.

 (1).
 When recovered account is reinstated as an asset:

-When a written of account is recovered, the first step is to reinstate it in the accounting record.
+When a written off account is recovered, the first step is to reinstate it in the accounting record.
 The following journal entry is made for this purpose: